Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

-We described ways to gain evidence about the validity of the ATT estimation strategy, by comparing the average of observed and predicted outcomes of the model in auxiliary data.
-In prediction model literature, where validating models in an external data source is common practice, this is known as mean calibration or calibration-in-the-large \cite{van_calster_calibration_2019}.
 Other methods for assessing calibration, such as calibration curves, can also be informative, provided the sample size is sufficient: if all underlying assumptions hold, we expect the model to be well-calibrated overall.
-In contrast, discrimination metrics such as the area under the ROC curve (AUROC) do, by themselves, not offer insight into the validity of assumptions of the validity of ATT estimation using the model.
+In contrast, discrimination metrics such as the area under the ROC curve (AUROC) do, by themselves, not necessarily offer insight into the validity of assumptions of the validity of ATT estimation using the model.
 For example, a model may show poor discrimination (e.g., an AUROC near 0.5) due to a restricted or homogeneous case-mix, even if the assumptions are met.